Vuka951/pookie-chatbot-gpt2/README.md

 - Create a chatbot that feels like it’s stealing your heart with every response. 💖
 - Fine-tune GPT-2 to handle multi-turn conversations with finesse. 🧠
 - Achieve a loss value of approximately **1.5** through dedication and a little bit of magic. ✨
+- **⚠️ All of this (running, training) should be achievable on a laptop (eg. M1) with decent performance.
+This is a key requirement and must not be compromised!** 🔥💻
+  - For this reason, we are using the GPT-2 model, which has a manageable size and resource requirement compared to larger models like GPT-3 or GPT-4.

 ---